mainsails/iPerfAutomation/README.md

    Windows 7 SP1 and Windows Server 2008R2 through to Current Branches of Windows 10 and Windows Server
 * PowerShell Version 4
 * Administrative Rights (where applicable)
-* Firewall open to the relevant inbound port on the computer(s) running in "Server" Mode
+* Firewall open to the relevant inbound port on the computer(s) running in "Server" mode
 * WinRM enabled